Police, court and prison personnel statistics

 In the EU between 2007 and 2016, general government total expenditure for law courts (as a proportion of total expenditure) was stable, at 0.7 %.
 The same figure for prisons was also stable, at 0.4 %.
 At the same time, the share in general government total expenditure for police services in the EU decreased from 2.2 % to 2.0 %.
 Most police expenditure was compensation to employees (wages, salaries and employers' social contributions), at 78 % in the EU in 2016.

 Generally, missing figures is one of the largest problems in crime statistics.
 As an example, this section shows how missing figures affect the EU total for prison staff.
 The basic data are official figures from national prison administrations.
 To measure the EU trend accurately, figures from all EU Member States for each year are needed.
 In practice, some figures are missing here and there, for various reasons.
 Thus, a trend based only on the reported figures can be inaccurate even though each reported figure is accurate.
 Therefore, an adjusted trend is calculated.
 For instance, when a figure for a country is missing for one year, an average for the year before and after (from the same country) is used.
-When the figure for 2016 is missing, the value for 2015 is used.
+When the latest figure (2016) is missing, the previous (2015) is used.
 This method is relatively accurate for figures that do not change much from year to year.
 In some cases, figures are missing for several years and that country is excluded from the calculation of the trend.

 Figure 5 shows three series of figures: the adjusted sum (EU), the sum of reported figures, and the sum for only those countries that have reported figures for all nine years.
 All three show downward trends between 2008 and 2016.
 The sum of reported figures fluctuates the most, which is unlikely to reflect the actual trend.